MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 > Applies to Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2008 R2

-This topic describes how to migrate VMS on a Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 cluster to new Azure Stack HCI server hardware using Windows PowerShell and Robocopy.
+This topic describes how to migrate virtual machines (VMs) on a Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 cluster to new Azure Stack HCI server hardware using Windows PowerShell and Robocopy.
 Robocopy is a robust method for copying files from one server to another.
 It resumes if disconnected and continues to work from its last known state.
 Robocopy also supports multi-threaded file copy over Server Message Block (SMB).
 For more information, see [Robocopy](https://docs.microsoft.com/windows-server/administration/windows-commands/robocopy).

 To migrate to Azure Stack HCI using the same hardware, see [Migrate to Azure Stack HCI on the same hardware](migrate-cluster-same-hardware.md).